Healthy granola: how to make it lower in sugar and better for you.

 How to make your healthy granola

-Start by whizzing the oats into a powder in a food processor then mix them with the ground almonds in a large bowl.
-Break the pecans into small pieces (or pulse them through the food processor, since you’ve got to clean it you may as well!).
+Whiz the oats into a powder in a food processor then mix them with the almonds in a large bowl.
+Pulse the pecans into small pieces (since you’ve got to clean the food processor anyway you may as well!.
 Add to the bowl along with the coconut and sunflower seeds.

-Place the oil, water and honey together in a saucepan and heat up until the oil is completed melted at which point add the vanilla and salt.
-Next pour the mixture into the bowl and mix with a knife – I know this might seem odd but I’ve found that it’s the best way to get lots of clumps (this is how I make crumble).
+Heat up the oil, water, honey, vanilla and salt together in a saucepan until completed melted.
+Next pour the mixture into the bowl and mix with a knife – that it’s the best way to get lots of clumps (this is how I make crumble).

-Now place your mixture onto a couple of bake trays, spreading it evenly and place in a preheated oven at 140 °C for about 30min.
+Now place your mixture onto a couple of bake trays, spreading it evenly.
+Place in a preheated oven at 140 °C for about 30min.

-After 30min, whisk a couple of egg whites in a bowl and pour on one of the trays making sure you quickly mix the granolas around without breaking all the clumps.
-Repeat with the second tray and put back in the oven for another 30min, turning the mixture after 15min to make sure you get an even bake.
+After 30min, whisk a couple of egg whites in a bowl and pour on one of the trays.
+Make sure you quickly mix the granola around without breaking all the clumps.
+Repeat with the second tray and put back in the oven for another 30min.
+Turn the mixture after 15min to make sure you get an even bake.